-More Americans have embrace going to the gym as a way of life.
+More Americans have embraced going to the gym as a way of life.

-For this reason, fitness stocks have been booming, at the expense of gym stocks.
-But there is hope.
+For this reason, fitness stocks have been booming at the expense of gym stocks.

 Best Gym Stocks to Buy

-F45 Training, which has 800 gyms in the U.S. alone and over 1,750 worldwide, is a global fitness community that believes you are 45 minutes away from your fitness goals.
+F45 Training, which has 800 gyms in the US alone and over 1,750 worldwide, is a global fitness community that believes you are 45 minutes away from your fitness goals.